SEEKCommons/seekcommons-org-website/fellowship-application.md

 **Please review our SEEKCommons [Fellowship FAQ](fellowship-faq.html) for additional eligibility information**.

 ### Fellows’ Responsibilities
-To successfully engage in the fellowship opportunity, fellows will be expected to:

-- Be actively involved in fellow cohort activities including:
+To successfully participate in the fellowship program, fellows will be expected to be actively involved in cohort activities, including:

 - Participation in once-monthly virtual cohort meetings (total of 9);
-- Participation in at least 7 virtual workshops during the duration of the fellowship, with the option to join additional workshops;
+- Participation in, at least, 7 virtual workshops during the duration of the fellowship, with the option to join additional workshops;
 - Engagement with mentors during the process of design, implementation, and completion of the proposed project;
 - Participation in annual in-person SEEKCommons Network convening (travel funding provided).
 - Work with SEEKcommons team and network members to curate content for the Resource Hub;